NielMc/msp-1/README.md

 ### Other Gallery Images

--Andrea's Image is from Andrea Bova on [Pexels](https://www.pexels.com/photo/man-in-denim-jacket-and-brown-pants-2479694/).
+- Andrea's Image is from Andrea Bova on [Pexels](https://www.pexels.com/photo/man-in-denim-jacket-and-brown-pants-2479694/).

 - Jay's Images is from Personal collection.